jamesaduncan/osom.guide/src/services.md

 ### Service managers build the team they need

 Services need different capabilities at different times.
-For example, a service in [discovery](/lifecycle/#discovery) will have more user researchers than a [live](/lifecycle/#live) service.
+For example, a service in [discovery](/lifecycle/#discovery) will have more user researchers than a [live](/lifecycle/#live) service; a service in [alpha ](/lifecycle/#alpha)or [beta ](/lifecycle/#beta)will probably have more developers than a service that is live.

 It is up to the service manager to staff the team as they see fit, with the people they need to perform the required activities.
 The cost of the team needs to be met from the budget that the service has been allocated.

 ### Service managers decide the way they run their team

-Different types of services required different approaches for different stages of [evolution](/evolution/).
-A novel service that addresses user needs in a completely new way requires different project methodologies, people, and techniques from the operation of a product bought from a third-party supplier.
+Different types of services require different approaches for different stages of [evolution](/evolution/), and different [lifecycle](/lifecycle/) phases.
+A novel service that addresses user needs in a completely new way requires different project methodologies, people, and techniques from the operation of a product or the management of a contract from a third-party supplier.

 For example, a service team building a beta web-based front-end that interacts with end-users requires a different set of approaches to an infrastructure cloud service that provides the front-end team with the machines it uses.